Russell-Nelson/Onitama/README.md

 Onitama is a simple game with very rewarding depth.
 Rules for how to play the game can be found [here](https://www.ultraboardgames.com/onitama/game-rules.php).

-## Display
+## Playing The Game
-Run main.py in the terminal and it will print out an initial board state similar to the
+Run main.py in the terminal and it will display an initial board state similar to the
 following:

 <p align="center"><img src="images/snips/starting.PNG" alt="issues location" width="70%"></p>

-## Input
+By default you play as the red player against an automated blue opponent.
+The blue player's moves can take around 2 minutes to compute.

-Click a pawn and one of your cards to visualize the possible movements for that combination.
+On your turns, just click one of your pawns and a card to visualize the possible movements for that combination:

 <p align="center"><img src="images/snips/middle game.PNG" alt="issues location" width="70%"></p>

 ## The Blue Opponent
 The AI opponent uses a depth-limited minimax algorithm with alpha-beta pruning.
 At the moment it runs to a depth of 4 and uses a relatively simple heuristic function to evaluate the board at that depth limit.
+Even with a simple heuristic it makes very strong moves and is fun to play against.
 My plan for developing this project further is to make better evaluation functions, test them by playing bots against each other, and maybe include different playstyles as options for setting up a game.